iotaledger/goshimmer/docs/tangle.md

 - The signature from the issuing node is valid.

 ### Eligibility check
 If a message gets to this point (i.e., if a message passed the semantic validation), it will be scheduled, it will have its payload processed and will be added to the local Tangle of a node.
 Nevertheless, only eligible messages might become available for tip selection in the future.
-Eligibility of a message **does not** express any opinion about the attachment location of a message.
+The eligibility of a message **does not** express any opinion about the attachment location of a message.
 It solely evaluates a message according to its timestamp.
-Notice that, the eligibility of a message does not imply anything about the payload of the message; a message containing a disliked payload can still be eligible, even though this message will be never included in the weak/strong tip set.
+Notice that the eligibility of a message does not imply anything about the payload of the message; a message containing a disliked payload can still be eligible, even though this message will be never included in the weak/strong tip set.
 Thus, the TSA chooses from a subset of the eligible messages.

 A message is an eligible message if, after passing the syntactical and semantical validation:
 - It is solid